yamiou/astra/samples-aux/README.txt

 1) Copy all the files from sdk/samples/vs2013/thirdparty/copy_to_bin_dir/ to your build folder (bin/Debug/ or bin/Release/).

-2) From the sdk/bin/ folder, copy SenseKit.dll, SenseKitAPI.dll, SenseKitUL.dll,
+2) From the sdk/bin/ folder, copy Astra.dll, AstraAPI.dll, AstraUL.dll,
 and the entire Plugin folder to your build folder.
 The plugins should still be in a Plugins subfolder under your sample .exe files.